bartbes/love-misc-libs/grease/docs.md

 ### <a id="serverimpl"/> Server Implementations ###

-LUBE ships with 2 server implementations (more can of course be added).
+grease ships with 2 server implementations (more can of course be added).
 These are:

-* lube.udpServer: The normal one, matches udpClient, just udp.
+* grease.udpServer: The normal one, matches udpClient, just udp.
-* lube.tcpServer: And the tcp version, matches tcpClient, just tcp.
+* grease.tcpServer: And the tcp version, matches tcpClient, just tcp.

 [intro]: #intro
 [client]: #client